Responding to Aboriginal and Torres Strait Islander experiences of violence

 - There are certain areas, suburbs, shopping malls, services and so forth where women know it is not safe to be seen.
 They know that if they are seen there it will get back to the person they are fleeing.
 Believe them when they say they do not go to or cannot be seen in these places.

-- Support workers are not the experts in assessing someone's risk in relation to their community, they are
+- Support workers are not the experts in assessing someone's risk in relation to their community.

 - When undertaking risk assessment realise that, though the person may be experiencing family violence from their partner, their partner’s extended family may be involved in perpetrating violence against them too